dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 ##### Configure the License Key

-The project samples and hazelcast are bootstrapped using Spring, to configure the license you'll need to edit the following file...
+The project samples and hazelcast are bootstrapped using Spring, to configure the license you'll need to edit the following file, changing the `hazelcast.license.key` value...

-`hazeldap-server/src/main/resources/application-context.properties`

-changing the `hazelcast.license.key` value...
+#####hazeldap-server/src/main/resources/application-context.properties
 ```
 hazelcast.group.config.name=hazeldap
 hazelcast.group.config.password=hazeldap-password